bitraf/p2k16/README.md

 * The P2K16 gui is built with [Flask](http://flask.pocoo.org)
 * We assume PostgreSQL as database
 * SQLAlchemy is used as ORM.

-## Developing on Windows

-Just download Ubuntu on Windows to save you time.

-## Developing on OSX

-When setting up on OSX, you'll likely get the error:

-    sudo: unknown user: postgres

-To get around this, load the database file like this instead:

-    sudo psql -U YourUserNameOnTheMachine postgres -f database-setup.sql

 ## Auto generated files